Lamb tagine with couscous is a hearty Moroccan meal

 - 10 dried apricots

 - In a large pot combine the lamb, spices, whole onion, and garlic.
-Place your pot on the stovetop and cover with enough water to just cover the meat and bring to a boil.
-Then, reduce the heat to medium and simmer, covered, for 50 minutes.800 grams lamb shoulder or leg, cut into slices, 1/2 teaspoon ground ginger, 1/2 teaspoon cumin, 1/4 teaspoon cinnamon, 1/4 teaspoon saffron, 1 teaspoon salt, 1/2 teaspoon pepper, 2 cloves garlic, 1 medium yellow onion, peeled
+Place your pot on the stovetop and cover with enough water to just cover the meat.
+Bring to a boil and then reduce the heat to medium-low and simmer, covered, for 50 minutes.800 grams lamb shoulder or leg, cut into slices, 1/2 teaspoon ground ginger, 1/2 teaspoon cumin, 1/4 teaspoon cinnamon, 1/4 teaspoon saffron, 1 teaspoon salt, 1/2 teaspoon pepper, 2 cloves garlic, 1 medium yellow onion, peeled

-- Add the potatoes, sweet potatoes and apricots.
+- Add the potatoes, sweet potatoes and apricots to the pot.
 Shake the pot a little bit in order to combine the ingredients.
 At this point you may need to add a little more water, to just cover the potatoes.2 medium potatoes, 1 large sweet potato, 10 dried apricots

 - Cook for an additional 15 minutes or until the vegetables are fork tender.
 Remove and discard the onion.

-- Meanwhile, cook the couscous according to the package instructions.
+- Meanwhile, cook the couscous according to the package instructions.1 cup couscous (uncooked)